 You are the salt of the earth.
 But if the salt loses its saltiness, how can it be made salty again?
 It is no longer good for anything, except to be thrown out and trampled underfoot.
 Matthew 5:13

 Today salt is primarily used to enhance the flavor of our food.
-Which was also true in the 1st century world.
+Which was also true in the 1st-century world.
 But in Jesus’ day, salt did much more than that.
-In a world without refrigerators (or ice) salt was the primary way in which food was preserved.
-And it was also used to purify sacrifices (Leviticus 2:13).
+In a world without refrigerators (or ice), salt was the primary way in which food was preserved.
+It was also used to purify sacrifices (Leviticus 2:13).
 Salt was a massively important commodity in the ancient world.

-Jesus is saying here that just as salt was critical to preserving food, so to are Christians responsible for the preserving of morality, justice and social conscience.
+Jesus is saying here that just as salt was critical to preserving food, so to are Christians responsible for the preservation of morality, justice, and social conscience.
 But not only does salt preserve, it flavors.
-Likewise Christians should add flavor to the world.
+Likewise, Christians should add flavor to the world.

 This is the role of the church.
 To preserve and flavor.
 And historically this is exactly what the church, and followers of Jesus, have done.
 Advances in medicine, the arts, science, prison reform, creating orphanages, creating child labor laws, pushing education, and abolishing slavery have been led by followers of Jesus.
 The church has added flavor in significant ways.